ceramicnetwork/CIPs/CIPs/CIP-59/CIP-59.md

 ## Abstract
-A StreamID is composed of a docid-multicodec, a stream type varint, and a CID.
+A StreamID is composed of a streamid-multicodec, a stream type varint, and a CID.

 ## Motivation
 A specific encoding for StreamIDs allows us to distinguish them from CIDs as well as provide more information about the given stream.
+CommitIDs are a subset of a StreamID which refers to a specific commit in a stream.

 ## Specification
+#### StreamID

-DocIDs are defined as:
+StreamIDs are defined as:

 ```html
 <streamid> ::= <multibase-prefix><multicodec-streamid><stream-type><genesis-cid-bytes>